radar/ryanbigg.com/setup.md

 ## Desk

 I bought this desk from a second hand office furniture shop.
 I am pretty sure it used to be a door.
 It has lived a thousand lives, perhaps more.
 Someone's bolted some extendable legs on the bottom of it, but it stays at the same height because in order to re-set the height I need to clear off the whole desk.
+There's a lot of things on this desk, as you're about to find out.

 ## Chair - Herman Miller Mirra 2